ZhengGuo-1/cse15l-lab-reports/fun.md

 3. Share an example of using the command with a path to a file as an argument.
 ![image](截屏2023-10-08 下午12.10.49.png)
 * working directory:/home
-* what I got:content in the Hello.java file get printed out in the terminal
+* what I got:after cat with argument /home/lecture1/Hello.java, content in the Hello.java file get printed out in the terminal
 * why I got this:the reason why content in the Hello.java file get printed out in the terminal is because when the path to a file is provided to cat command, cat will display the contents of the file
 * whether the output is an errer: not an error